 Along with the award, Minnesota PRSA contributes $500 to a charitable organization of the recipient’s choice.
 Padilla donates another $500 to the same organization.

 Include a list of organization(s) in which the nominee has volunteered, positions held and scope of activity.
 These activities must not be solely on behalf of a client or employer but may be supported by the nominee’s employer or client.
-Show how the nominee’s volunteer activities have 1) helped an organization move forward to achieve its mission and goals; and 2) brought credit to the public relations profession and encouraged others to emulate his/her activity.
+Show how the nominee’s volunteer activities have 1) helped an organization move forward to achieve its mission and goals; and 2) brought credit to the public relations profession and encouraged others to emulate their activity.